Pedro Domingo Murillo: Early life and background

+Rebellion against Spanish Empire

 Concern arose throughout Spanish South America when French forces back in Spain, led by Bonaparte, forced the fall of Ferdinand VII; what seemed the usurping of the Spanish crown by Napoleon's brother Joseph.
 Memories also smoldered of the violent suppression 30 years earlier of grievances from indigenous communities in upper Peru.
 In 1805, Murillo was part of a group conspiring against the Spanish government, but was discovered and brought to trial.

 Upper Peru regional government in Chuquisaca, the Real Audiencia of Charcas, became uneasy about the loyalties of the local governor.
 Supported by the faculty of the St Francis Xavier University of Chuquisaca, they deposed him and formed a junta on 25 May 1809.
 With the King impeded from reigning, logic suggested the Indies should govern themselves.
 A self-determination movement kicked off with the incessant ringing of the bell of the St Francis Xavier Basilica in Chuquisaca (nowadays Sucre).
 Meanwhile, Murillo was plotting back in La Paz, leading outright rebellion 16 July.
 At a self-appointed Junta Tuitiva ("protecting junta") there a few days later, Murillo demanded nothing less than the secession of upper Peru from the Spanish Empire.
 He is said to have claimed the revolution was 'igniting a lamp that nobody would be able to extinguish'.
 This touches on an unresolved point (see historiography at Chuquisaca Revolution).
 By some in Bolivia (but not in Ecuador) the moment is claimed as the spark that lit the Liberation of South America from Spain (Primer grito libertario).

 To suppress what had become a serious insurrection, royalist troops were despatched, some from the Viceroyalty of Peru and others from Buenos Aires.
 Though some regiments comprising natives refused to intervene against an avowedly patriotic movement, the uprising was repressed.
 Murillo had to flee, but was captured.
 He was hanged, along with others, on 29 January 1810, where he made the following statement: